 2. Researched impacts of helicopters and other aircraft on wildlife

+One potential form of disturbance to birds and other animals would be the introduction and sustained use of aircraft in previously relatively unaffected bushland.
 Research world-wide has produced a common set of impacts by aircraft on wildlife: